 - To prepare for this activity, first choose to distribute a List of Privileges from the examples below, or find a more exhaustive collection of lists to choose from at Arizona State University's Project Humanities "Perils and Perks of Privilege Workshop".
-Depending on your area of study, your students and your individual classroom objectives, you may wish to focus on cisgender privilege, white privilege, male privilege or hetereosexual privilege, or to create your own new list of privileges that draws from several of the examples provided here.
-Once you've chosen your list, make a copy for each student in your class.
+Depending on your area of study, your audience, and your individual objectives, you may wish to focus on cisgender privilege, white privilege, male privilege or hetereosexual privilege, or to create your own new list of privileges that draws from several of the examples provided here.
+Once you've chosen your list, make a copy for each participant.

 - Examples of White Privileges

 - Examples of Cisgender Privileges

 - Examples of Male Privileges

 - Examples of Christian Privileges

 - Examples of Middle Upper Class Privileges

-- 2 Divide your class into at least four groups of three to four students.
+- 2 Divide your group into at least four groups of three to four people.
 Smaller, more intimate groups work best for this exercise.
 Each group should be able to work quietly together for several minutes without disturbing the other groups, but should be seated in such a way that they can also participate in the talkback session after the initial exercise.

-- 3 Using Monopoly money (or any other fake currency-including handmade slips of paper with dollar amounts indicated in pen), deal each group a different sum of money in a plain envelope, without divulging to students that groups may not receive the same amounts.
-For example, one group might get \$1,000; another group might get \$300; yet another group might get \$3,000.
+- Using Monopoly money (or any other fake currency-including slips of paper with dollar amounts indicated), deal each group a different sum of money in a plain envelope, without divulging to participants that groups may not receive the same amounts.
+One group might get \$1,000; another group might get \$300; yet another group might get \$3,000.
 For purposes of illustration during the talkback portion of the activity, you may wish to make sure at least one group can buy many of the privileges on your list, and at least one can buy only a few.
 You might also give two of your groups the same exact amount of money; their divergent actions can create opportunities for rich dialogue later.
 Let students know that they can open the envelopes when the timer starts, and that a sum of money is inside each one.

-- Distribute a copy of the List of Privileges to each student in your class and ask each student to imagine that they currently possess none of the privileges listed, but that each privilege can be bought for \$100; once purchased, the privilege is accessible for everyone.
-Next, going around the room, ask each student to read aloud one of the privileges, circling the room as many times as is necessary to hear all of the privileges read aloud.
-Let students know they are free to say "pass" if they don't wish to read a privilege aloud on their turn.